kmlawson/history-of-history-in-east-asia/seminars.md

 Wang, Q. Edward, et al *The Many Faces of Clio: Cross-Cultural Approaches to Historiography, Essays in Honor of Georg G. Iggers* Ch 12 Time and Space in Chinese Historiography: Concepts of Centrality in the History and Literature of the Three Kingdoms (see Files)

-Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*. (see Files)  Introduction
+Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*.
+Introduction  [Ebook](http://library.st-andrews.ac.uk/record=b3114444~S5)

 ### Elective Reading

-1. Hsia, C. T. *The Classic Chinese Novel : A Critical Introduction* Ch 2 The Romance of the Three Kingdoms
+1. Hsia, C. T. *The Classic Chinese Novel : A Critical Introduction* Ch 2 The Romance of the Three Kingdoms [Ebook](http://library.st-andrews.ac.uk/record=b3115166~S5)
-2. Idema, Wilt L. and Stephen H. West trans. *Records of the Three Kingdoms in Plain Language* Introduction
+2. Idema, Wilt L. and Stephen H. West trans. *Records of the Three Kingdoms in Plain Language* Introduction (Library)
 3. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*.
-Ch 1 Cosmic Foreordination + Ch 2 Essential Regrets: The Structure of Tragic Consciousness in Three Kingdoms (see Files)
+Ch 1 Cosmic Foreordination + Ch 2 Essential Regrets: The Structure of Tragic Consciousness in Three Kingdoms [Ebook](http://library.st-andrews.ac.uk/record=b3114444~S5)
-4. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture* Ch 3 Notion of Appropriateness + Ch 6 Zhuge Liang and Zhang Fei Bowang shao tun and Competing Masculine Ideals within the Development of the Three Kingdoms Story Cycle (see Files)
+4. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture* Ch 3 Notion of Appropriateness + Ch 6 Zhuge Liang and Zhang Fei Bowang shao tun and Competing Masculine Ideals within the Development of the Three Kingdoms Story Cycle [Ebook](http://library.st-andrews.ac.uk/record=b3114444~S5)
 5. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*.
-Ch 4 The Beginning of the End The Fall of the Han and the Opening of Three Kingdoms (see Files)
+Ch 4 The Beginning of the End The Fall of the Han and the Opening of Three Kingdoms [Ebook](http://library.st-andrews.ac.uk/record=b3114444~S5)
 6. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*.
-Ch 9 From Three Kingdoms the Novel to Three Kingdoms the Television Series (see Files)
+Ch 9 From Three Kingdoms the Novel to Three Kingdoms the Television Series [Ebook](http://library.st-andrews.ac.uk/record=b3114444~S5)
 7. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*.
-Ch 10 The Reception and the Place of Three Kingdoms in South Korea (see Files)
+Ch 10 The Reception and the Place of Three Kingdoms in South Korea  [Ebook](http://library.st-andrews.ac.uk/record=b3114444~S5)
 8. Denecke, Wiebke et al *The Oxford Handbook of Classical Chinese Literature* Ch 17 Elite versus Popular Literature + Ch 18 Narrative Genres [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2495377)
 9. McLaren, Anne E. ‘Challenging Official History in the Song and Yuan Dynasties: The Record of the Three Kingdoms’.
 In *Knowledge and Text Production in an Age of Print: China, 900-1400*, edited by Lucille Chia and Hilde de Weerdt.
-BRILL, 2011. (see Files)
+BRILL, 2011.
+[Ebook](http://library.st-andrews.ac.uk/record=b3252739~S5)

 ### Further Reading